Isaiah 11:2 Spirit-Dependent Living

 (3) Christians are united by faith in Christ and anointed by the Holy Spirit.

-Before continuing, I want to mention that we will be focusing on the character of Christ and the Spirit from God that anointed Him.
-But, if there were time, we would go on in verses 11:3-5 to introduce the works of Christ.
-One should not think of the believer only consisting of one’s spiritual life.
-Life and ministry were important for Christ and are for Christ’s followers.
-Point (3) will remind us of this later.
+Before continuing, I want to mention that we will focus on the character of Christ and the Spirit from God who anointed Him.
+However, if there was enough time, we would also cover verses 11:3-5 to introduce the works of Christ.
+One should not think of the believer only as someone’s spiritual life.
+Life and ministry were important to Christ and to His followers.
+Point (3) will later remind us of this.

 (1) Christ is anointed with the Holy Spirit (Isaiah 11:1)

 The scriptures consistently identify Jesus as the true Messiah.
-There were many false Messiahs, even as there are antichrists in our day.
-Isaiah begins not with Christ’s (i.e., Messiah) character and works, but His lineage.
-Christianity is all about history; one’s roots are essential.
-Verse 1 speaks about Jesse.
-To a person unfamiliar with the Bible, he will wonder who Jesse is.
-Still, the students of the Old Testament should automatically connect the Anointed One with King David’s line of descendants.
-Are you still wondering if Jesus is the only way to God, then look carefully here.
+There have been many false Messiahs, just as there are antichrists today.
+Isaiah does not start with Christ’s (i.e., the Messiah's) character and works, but with His lineage.
+Christianity is rooted in history; understanding one’s roots is crucial.
+Verse 1 mentions Jesse.
+Someone unfamiliar with the Bible might wonder who Jesse is.
+However, students of the Old Testament should automatically associate the Anointed One with King David’s line of descendants.
+If you still question whether Jesus is the only way to God, look carefully here.

-“A shoot will come up from the stump of Jesse” identifies the Messiah as coming from the lineage of Jesse, the father of David.
-Much is written of David in the Old Testament, including his sin.
-One should not mistake David to be the Messiah.
+“A shoot will come up from the stump of Jesse” identifies the Messiah as coming from Jesse’s lineage, the father of David.
+Much is written about David in the Old Testament, including his sins.
+One should not mistake David for the Messiah.
 God made the promise to David.

 12 When your days are complete and you lie down with your fathers, I will raise up your descendant after you, who will come forth from you, and I will establish his kingdom.
 13 He shall build a house for My name, and I will establish the throne of his kingdom forever.
 (2 Sam 7:12-13

-It makes much sense, then, that Isaiah speaks about the lineage of the truly Anointed One because God spoke such with David.
-This is the reason Matthew and Luke’s genealogies are so critical.
-They identified Jesus’ lineage, from both Joseph and Mary’s sides, as being from Jesse and David.
+It makes sense, then, that Isaiah speaks of the lineage of the truly Anointed One because God revealed it to David.
+That’s why the genealogies in Matthew and Luke are so important—they trace Jesus’ lineage from both Joseph and Mary’s sides back to Jesse and David.

 The purpose of the four Gospels is to identify the true Messiah, the Anointed One of God.
-When Jesus asked Peter who He was, Peter rightly responded:
+When Jesus asked Peter who He was, Peter correctly responded:

 Simon Peter answered, “You are the Christ, the Son of the living God.”
 (Mat 16:16)

-It is fundamental to begin with the lineage of the Christ—His identity.
-But we also need to observe how the Spirit of God filled and otherwise led Him.
+It is important to start with Christ's lineage—His identity.
+But we also need to see how the Spirit of God filled and guided Him.

 (2) Christ is characterized by the Holy Spirit (Isaiah 11:2)

 Isaiah 11:3-5 introduces the works and ministry of Jesus, but verse 2 first highlights the character of Christ.
 It makes sense that God’s appointed one would be filled with His Spirit.
-In today’s world, we allow ourselves to be wowed over the special gifts of certain figures.
-Isaiah 11:2 should keep our excitement tied to the ground.
+In today’s world, we tend to be impressed by the special gifts of certain figures.
+Isaiah 11:2 should remind us to keep our excitement grounded.

 • The Spirit Rests on Him

-There are many things we can associate with the Holy Spirit.
-While some think of gifts, we see a slightly different set of qualities—all having to do with being God-filled.
-These are closely linked to the fruit of the Spirit.
-Where the Spirit is, so these characteristics or fruit appear.
-Let’s briefly look at the other six characteristics which run somewhat in parallel.
+The first characteristic —the Spirit of God will rest on him —indicates that the Spirit will continuously stay with Him.
+There are many aspects we can associate with the Holy Spirit.
+While some focus on gifts, others highlight different qualities—all related to being filled with God.
+These qualities are closely connected to the fruit of the Spirit.
+Wherever the Spirit is present, these characteristics or fruits appear.
+Let’s briefly examine the other six qualities, which are somewhat related and develop alongside.

-The special perception from God that connects the consequences of one’s decisions with what will occur.
+A unique perception from God connects the consequences of

-The insightful, wise words from God’s Spirit bring comfort, healing, and warning.
+God's Spirit's insightful, wise words bring comfort, healing, and warning.

-The Lord’s divine strength empowers His people to do His will when they otherwise would give up.
+The Lord’s divine strength enables His people to follow His will

-Special insights from God that bring attention to what is needed to handle a certain situation properly.
+Special insights from God highlight what is needed to address a situation properly.

-The special awareness of God provides guidance and caution in times of temptation, leading a person to trust the Lord.
+during times of temptation, guiding a person to trust in the Lord.

 Warning of the Effects of Secularization

-The modern church’s most significant threat appears to be self-reliance.
-With the accommodation of wealth, advanced education, and time, secularization is boasting of having surpassed the excellence of the church’s ministry.
-Not a few people, including the very rich, proudly separate the works of the Spirit (feeding the poor, education, health care, etc.) from God’s Spirit.
-They want to accomplish these activities on their own.
-But each time this occurs, we see a false reliance on materialism, a false image of care, resulting in a people not being helped and healed.
+The modern church’s greatest threat seems to be self-reliance.
+With wealth, education, and time, secularization claims to have outdone the church’s ministry.
+Many people, including the wealthy, proudly separate the works of the Spirit—such as feeding the poor, education, and healthcare—from God’s Spirit.
+They want to do these things on their own.
+Each time they do, it leads to a false reliance on materialism and a distorted view of care, leaving people neither helped nor healed.

-Consider how hospitals, rooted in the love of Christ and His people, have now have become money-making machines.
-This is so different from the compassion of Christians.
-If hospitals today have any redeeming quality, it is the many Christians within these organizations that give some semblance of love and care.
-Still, as a whole, these institutions are not rooted in the care for people by God’s will and for His purposes.
-Instead, they seek what gives them the best tax benefits and the most points to boast about.
-When the money fades, these great efforts will collapse, but the love from His people, wherever they are planted, will continue on.
+Consider how hospitals, though founded on the love of Christ and his followers, have become profit-driven enterprises.
+This is very different from Christian compassion.
+If there is any redeeming quality in today’s hospitals, it’s the staff of Christians within them who provide some sense of love and care.
+However, overall, these institutions are not rooted in doing God’s will and serving His purpose.
+Instead, they pursue financial advantages and prestige.
+When the money runs out, these efforts will collapse, but the love from His people—wherever they are—will endure.

 (3) Christians are united by faith in Christ and anointed by the Holy Spirit.

-Our major point here is that the same Spirit that filled Christ fills His people.
-We are not from the lineage of David and share the same promise of the Christ.
-No, but we have the risen Lord Jesus Christ who lives in us with the same Spirit of God (John 14-17).
-And so, we are instructed to be filled with the Spirit and walk by the Spirit.
-Admittedly, the Spirit of God does not so persistently fill us as He did Christ, but the opportunity is there because Christ lives in us through His Spirit.
+Our main point is that the same Spirit that filled Christ also fills His followers.
+We are not from David's lineage, nor do we share Christ's promise.
+However, we have the risen Lord Jesus Christ living in us through the same Spirit of God (John 14-17).
+Therefore, we are instructed to be filled with the Spirit and to walk by the Spirit.
+Admittedly, the Spirit of God does not fill us as persistently as He filled Christ, but the opportunity remains because Christ lives in us through His Spirit.

 “But you have an anointing from the Holy One, and you all know” (1 John 2:20).